 Wanaka is a great place if you want to enjoy the fresh air, great outdoors and lake views.
 The whole town is built around Lake Wanaka and it is a breathtaking sight, no matter what time of year you visit.

-Here are the best things to do in Wanaka for a memorable trip:
+Here are the best things to do in Wanaka for families for a memorable trip:

 No visit to Wanaka would be complete without getting out onto the water and there is no better way to do it than a kayak.
 Book yourself a kayak tour that takes you to some of the most scenic areas on the lake.